-I’m a multimedia artist, concentrating on digital art, and now making videos.
+I’m a multimedia artist, concentrating on digital and performance, and now making videos.

 I have a Masters (Distinction) in Islamic Art and Architecture.
 SOAS 2009 and have travelled extensively in Iran.

 – Following my work on Montserrat, I transcribed family papers of the Sturges, and transferred them back on-island.
 Joseph Sturge was an important Quaker abolitionist and activist.